haighcam/CWM/README.md

 # CWM
-A reparenting window manager written in rust.
+A dynamic window manager written in rust.
 Heavily inspired by bspwm and herbstluftwm.

 You probably shouldn't use this.